Does the thought of work meetings fill you with dread?

 Overcoming meeting anxiety is possible — however, it takes practice.

-Here are some valuable tips and strategies to apply to better manage your anxiety in work meetings.
+Here are some valuable tips and strategies to overcome the fear of speaking in meetings.

 Tip #1: Focus on what you can control